John Hyrcanus: Economy, foreign relations, and religion

 In Judea, religious issues were a core aspect of domestic policy.
 Josephus only reports one specific conflict between Hyrcanus and the Pharisees, who asked him to relinquish the position of High Priest (Ant.
 13.288–296).
 After this falling-out, Hyrcanus sided with the rivals of the Pharisees, the Sadducees.
 However, elsewhere Josephus reports that the Pharisees did not grow to power until the reign of Queen Salome Alexandra (JW.1.110) The coins minted under Hyrcanus suggest that Hyrcanus did not have complete secular authority.
 Furthermore, this account may represent a piece of Pharisaic apologetics due to Josephus's Pharisaic background.
 Regardless, there were probably tensions because of the religious and secular leadership roles held by Hyrcanus.

 Ultimately, one of the final acts of John Hyrcanus's life was an act that solved any kind of dispute over his role as High Priest and ethnarch.
 In the will of Hyrcanus, he provisioned for the division of the high priesthood from secular authority.
 John Hyrcanus's widow was given control of civil authority after his death, and his son Judas Aristobulus was given the role of High Priest.
 This action represented John Hyrcanus's willingness to compromise over the issue of secular and religious authority.
 (However, Aristobulus was not satisfied with this arrangement, so he cast his mother into prison and let her starve.)

+The Tomb of Hyrcanus was, according to Josephus, located near the Towers' Pool (also known as Hezekiah's Pool) northwest of the present Jaffa Gate.
+During the Roman siege of Jerusalem in 70 CE, Titus selected the area opposite the tomb to begin his assault on the city's third wall.